suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 influence the key generation process.
 This specification does not mandate the use of a salt value.
 If the salt is public and carried in the message, then the "salt" algorithm header parameter MUST be used.
-The purpose of the salt value is to provide extra randomness in the KDF context.
-If the salt sent in the "salt" algorithm header parameter, then the receiver MUST be able to process a salt and MUST pass it into the key derivation function.
+The purpose of the salt is to provide extra randomness in the KDF context.
+If the salt is sent in the 'salt' algorithm header parameter, then the receiver MUST be able to process the salt and MUST pass it into the key derivation function.
-For more information about the salt value, see {{RFC5869}} and NIST SP800-56 {{SP800-56}}.
+For more information about the salt, see {{RFC5869}} and NIST SP800-56 {{SP800-56}}.

 Profiles of this specification MAY specify an extended version of the